pytorch/TensorRT/examples/distributed_inference/README.md

 3. Tensor parallel distributed inference using nccl ops plugin

  apt install libmpich-dev

  apt install libopenmpi-dev

+ #For python3.10

  pip install tensorrt-llm

+ For other python versions, you need to load the libnvinfer_plugin_tensorrt_llm.so.
+Please set that in the environment variable export trtllm_env={lib_path}.
+For example, we have already set the variable in initialize_distributed_env().
+Note that won't work while running example, since it needs to be preset for the converter library to get.

  #then pip install the tensorrt and torch version compatible with installed torchTRT

  mpirun -n 2 --allow-run-as-root python tensor_parallel_simple_example.py

+ #For other python

 4. Tensor parallel distributed llama3 inference using nccl ops plugin

  apt install libmpich-dev

  apt install libopenmpi-dev

+#For python3.10

  pip install tensorrt-llm

+ For other python versions, you need to load the libnvinfer_plugin_tensorrt_llm.so

  #then pip install the tensorrt and torch version compatible with installed torchTRT

  mpirun -n 2 --allow-run-as-root python tensor_parallel_llama3.py